PA Cost of Attendance

 Disability Accommodation Expenses: For a student with a disability, an allowance for expenses related to the student’s disability.
 These expenses include special services, personal assistance, transportation, equipment, and supplies that are reasonably incurred and not provided by other agencies.
 A student is considered to have a disability if he or she has a physical or mental impairment that substantially limits a major life activity, such as if the student is deaf, has a mental disability, is hard of hearing, has a speech or language impairment, is visually disabled, is seriously emotionally disturbed, orthopedically impaired, autistic, has a traumatic brain injury, is otherwise health impaired, or has specific learning disabilities that require special education and related services.
 Students requesting disability accommodation adjustments to the cost of attendance need to request a letter from GW DSS outlining the specific accommodation items that need to be purchased.
 Letters need to be dated within 90 days of the request and within the academic semester of the request.
 The letter must be submitted with a cost of attendance adjustment form, letters from DSS and your physician and all documentation associated with the costs (i.e. receipts, explanation of benefit letters from your insurance provider, an itemized excel spread with each item purchased listed including: the date of purchase, item purchased and if the receipt is associated with another document being submitted.)

-Other expenses.
-The SMHS Office of Financial Aid may consider other educationally related expenses on a case-by-case basis.
-If you have an expense that does not meet the guidelines stated above, please contact our office for consideration in person or email us at: medfinan [at] gwu [dot] edu (medfinan[at]gwu[dot]edu)
+Other expenses: The SMHS Office of Financial Aid may consider other educationally related expenses on a case-by-case basis.
+If you have an expense that does not meet the guidelines stated above, please contact our office for consideration in person or email us at medfinan [at] gwu [dot] edu (medfinan[at]gwu[dot]edu)